Freedom of movement for LGBTI people

 Why is this a priority?

 In effect, freedom of movement may not be guaranteed to all EU citizens or their spouses in the same way.
 Although the law should apply equally to everyone, in practice, lesbian and gay couples can face difficulties when trying to have their partnership and the relevant rights recognised in another EU country.
-For instance, two women legally married in the Netherlands may lose pension, inheritance, next-of-kin or child custody rights when moving to Ireland, France or Romania.
+For instance, two women legally married in the Netherlands may lose pension, inheritance, next-of-kin or child custody rights when moving to Italy, Latvia, or Romania.

 Similarly, the civil status of transgender people may not be easily recognised across several EU Member States, which causes problem to study, work, or receive healthcare support in several EU countries.
 Transgender people also report potential issues at border checks when travelling.